Skip to main content

 The Programme concludes with two plenary 10-credit courses which document and represent different aspects of your work.

-The Design Report (DR) is a comprehensive document that describes in detail one of the projects completed during the programme and offers an opportunity for you to reflect on the research and design development you have done, position your work beyond the institution, and take responsibility for your design decisions in relation to the associated social and environmental effects.
+The Design Report is a comprehensive document that describes in detail one of the projects you completed during the programme.
+It offers you an opportunity to reflect on the research and design development you have done, to position your work beyond the institution, and to take responsibility for your design decisions in relation to the associated social and environmental effects.

-A companion piece, Academic Portfolio (AP2), is a curated representation and comprehensive record of the body of work developed during the programme.
+A companion piece, Academic Portfolio, is a curated representation and comprehensive record of the body of work you developed during the programme.
 It demonstrates its relation to professional requirements and critically reflects upon, and celebrates, the breadth of enquiry undertaken.

 Hear from our staff and students